SMSpp-Project/smspp-project/LagBFunction/README.md

 random generator; all these passing is a good sign that no regressions have been done for the tested modules.

-A makefile is also provided that builds the executable inluding the BundleSOlver module and all its dependencies, in particular MILPSolver (and, obviously, the core SMS++ library).
+A makefile is also provided that builds the executable including the BundleSolver module and all its dependencies, in particular MILPSolver (and, obviously, the core SMS++ library).

 ## Authors

 - **Antonio Frangioni**
-  *Operations Research Group*
   Dipartimento di Informatica
   Università di Pisa